Professor Narong’s fight against cholangiocarcinoma hits the headlines

 “Thai doctor fights against carcinogenic raw fish dish that killed his parents”

 To read the article in The Guardian, click here

 AMMF is delighted to see that Professor Narong’s incredible work is being recognised internationally.
-We are proud that he was able to attend our Cholangiocarcinoma Conference in May 2017, where he described some of the wide reaching and dedicated work he and the CASCAP team are undertaking.
+We are proud that he was able to attend our Cholangiocarcinoma Conference in May 2017 and again in May 2019, where he described some of the wide reaching and dedicated work he and the CASCAP team are undertaking.

 ¹Cholangiocarcinoma: Lessons from Thailand